Back to All Events

 • Sanford-Springvale Historical Museum 505 Main Street Springvale, ME, 04083 United States (map)

 Presented by George Morrison.
-The renown of “the famous Major Rogers” was such that he became at one time the single best-known American on both sides of the Atlantic — even attaining what George Washington had sought, yet never achieved.
-Robert Rogers was a famous frontiersman who rose to fame during the French and Indian War and then sided with the British during the American Revolutionary War.
-But who was this frontier farmer, raised in Dunbarton, New Hampshire?
-Thirty years after his death in obscurity in May 1795, his exploits were mined by James Fenimore Cooper for his best-selling novels — and again in the 20th and 21st centuries for other novels, histories, movies, and television.
-George Morrison takes us on his journey from colonial North America to the 21st century.
+The renowned Robert Rogers was a New Hampshire frontiersman who rose to fame during the French and Indian War while leading his “Rogers' Rangers” company of soldiers — before siding with the British during the American Revolutionary War.
+At one time he was the single best-known American on both sides of the Atlantic.
+Thirty years after his 1795 death in obscurity, Rogers’ exploits were mined by James Fenimore Cooper for his best-selling novels, and he was later featured in more novels, histories, movies, and television.
+George Morrison takes us on that journey from colonial North America to the 21st century.

 EVENT DETAILS